torrinworx/Blend_My_NFTs/README.md

 <img width="605" alt="Screen Shot 2021-11-23 at 8 12 10 PM" src="https://user-images.githubusercontent.com/82110564/143153297-b90d9e16-69b7-4b44-b63b-20869f155f32.png">

+Reapeat the steps above for each Batch to generate the complete NFT collection.

-## Summery: The order to run main.py to Generate Images
+## Summery: The order to run main.py to Generate Image Batches

 Run the scripts in the following order:
 1. main.py - With ``renderImage`` set to ``False`` in the config.py: Generates the data for your NFT collection.
 2. main.py - With ``renderImage`` set to ``True`` in the config.py: Renders images in a batch specified by ``renderBatch``.

-## Running main.py - Generating Animations
+## Running main.py - Generating Animation Batches

 Steps to Generate Animations: